 Celiac Peptide Database

-Consistent with guidance published by European Food Safety Authority (Naegeli et al., 2017¹), CropLife International members have created the linked document which describes the process used to identify and add new peptides to a list of peptides implicated in celiac disease published by Sollid et al., 2020².
-The newly added peptides were identified through a comprehensive targeted literature search that identified potentially relevant publications.
-Each publication was reviewed to determine if it contained peptides of interest, and if so, whether those peptides conformed to criteria described in Sollid et al., 2012³.
+Consistent with guidance published by European Food Safety Authority (Naegeli et al., 20171), CropLife International members have created the linked document which describes the process used to identify and add new peptides, should they exist, to a list of peptides implicated in celiac disease published by Sollid et al., 20202 and expanded in 2021 by CropLife International members.
+Potential peptides were identified through a comprehensive targeted literature search and publication review to determine if the publications contained novel peptides of interest, and if so, whether those peptides conformed to criteria described in Sollid et al., 20123 or were contained in crystal structure data.
+Through publication review, it was concluded that no novel peptide sequences beyond those already contained in the 2021 CropLife Celiac Peptide Database were reported.
+Consequently, the 2022 CropLife Celiac Peptide database release is identical to the 2021 CropLife Celiac Peptide database but is renamed to reflect the publication review process.

 - The following publications were reviewed.

-- A complete selection of 2021 celiac peptides (updated from the 2020 celiac peptide table as described), including transamidations can be found here.
+- A complete selection of 2022 celiac peptides (updated from the 2021 celiac peptide table as described), including transamidations, can be found here.

 Sollid, L. M., Tye-Din, J. A., Qiao, S.-W., Anderson, R. P., Gianfrani, C., and Konig, F. (2020).
 Update 2020: nomenclature and listing of celiac disease relevant gluten epitopes recognized by CD4+ T cells.
 Immunogenetics 72, 85–88.